Steps in the Academic Appeal Process

 Note: It is important that when submitting your academic appeal, you select the correct school/college.
 Students with less than 53 earned credit hours should select University College as their school/college.

-Upon submission of your appeal, your academic advisor and the committee in your school/college will review your materials and render a decision of approved or denied for your eligibility to continue enrollment for the subsequent term.
+Upon submission of your appeal, your academic advisor and the committee will review your materials and render a decision of approved, pending, or denied for your eligibility to continue enrollment.

-This decision will be communicated with you via email.
+This decision will be communicated to you via email.

-Due to the volume of academic appeals received, it may take several days (up to a week) for a decision to be made.
+Due to the volume of academic appeals received, it may take 3–4 weeks for a decision to be made.
 All students will be notified of a decision by the corresponding deadline and should plan accordingly.
 Students planning to live on campus should not move into the residence halls without an approved appeal notification.

 Questions regarding the academic appeal process can be directed to your academic advisor or the academic dean in your school/college.